NeilBrommer/Personal-Site/content/_index.md

 	weight = -100
 +++

-Computer Science student at <a href="https://www.ewu.edu/" target="_blank">Eastern Washington University</a>, graduating in spring 2018.
+Recent graduate from <a href="https://www.ewu.edu/" target="_blank">Eastern Washington University</a> with a Bachelor of Science in Computer Science